Key Takeaways from the American College of Rheumatology Conference 2024

 - Monitoring Disease Activity with Exosomes: Exploration of the potential of exosomes as biomarkers for monitoring disease activity.

 Lupus disproportionately affects diverse racial and ethnic minority populations, yet there is a significant disparity in their representation in clinical trials.
-This session will address this gap, highlighting the role of the Lupus Research Alliance’s Lupus Clinical Investigators Network (LuCIN) in advancing lupus treatment across 50 academic medical center sites.
+This session addressed this gap, highlighting the role of the Lupus Research Alliance’s Lupus Clinical Investigators Network (LuCIN) in advancing lupus treatment across 50 academic medical center sites.
 Key barriers include socioeconomic and logistical challenges, such as transportation, compensation, and visit time.
 Building long-term patient relationships and involving trusted messengers, such as primary care providers and community health workers, are essential for promoting equity.

-The New York City Lupus Clinical Trials Education Program will present a study on an SLE randomized educational intervention modeled after the Lupus Research Alliance Patient Advocates for Lupus Studies (PALS) program.
-The study provides outreach to a racially and ethnically diverse group of SLE patients from 3 New York City academic lupus centers.
+The New York City Lupus Clinical Trials Education Program presented a study on an SLE randomized educational intervention modeled after the Lupus Research Alliance Patient Advocates for Lupus Studies (PALS) program.
+The study provided outreach to a racially and ethnically diverse group of SLE patients from 3 New York City academic lupus centers.
 Clinical trial participation is essential for advancing treatment paradigms and should be considered part of clinical care in SLE.
 However, clinical trials often fail to reflect the racial and ethnic diversity of SLE patients.
 Historically, minority groups harbored negative attitudes toward clinical research, partly due to a lack of knowledge about clinical trial protections.
 This patient-centered study suggests that the educational program was effective in increasing patient understanding of SLE clinical trials.
 While education alone showed a trend toward altering attitudes, self-efficacy, or intentions, patients provided positive feedback about the education they received and demonstrated improved attitudes toward clinical trials after the program.

 In SLE clinical trials, selecting primary efficacy measures like the Systemic Lupus Erythematosus Responder Index 4 (SRI4) and the BILAG-based Composite Lupus Assessment (BICLA) is crucial for evaluating treatment efficacy.
 Findings from the EXPLORER and ATHOS trials underscore key distinctions between these measures.
 Disease activity in EXPLORER was assessed using BILAG and SELENA-SLEDAI, while ATHOS utilized the updated BILAG-2004 and SLEDAI-2K indices, which demonstrated higher concordance between BICLA and SRI4.
 BICLA, with its focus on gradual, organ-specific improvements, exhibited greater sensitivity in manifestations such as arthritis, contributing to increased BICLA+/SRI4- discordance.
 Baseline serological markers, including complement levels and anti-dsDNA antibodies, also influenced the concordance between the 2 indices, with active serology associated with greater alignment.
 These findings highlight the critical importance of carefully selecting or combining outcome measures based on the trial design and patient population.
 The use of updated disease activity indices, such as BILAG-2004 and SLEDAI-2k, further enhances the precision of treatment effect assessments in lupus trials.